 \textbf{AKE} \

-This model is originally used for the few-shot event detection task.
-And we modify the model so that it can be applied to the few-shot incremental event detection task.
-The model originally used Adaptive Knowledge-Enhanced Bayesian Meta-Learning to address the problem of insufficient sample size.
-We remove the adaptive Bayesian network part and use external knowledge as support and training data as query.
+Originally used for the few-shot event detection task, AKE uses Adaptive Knowledge-Enhanced Bayesian Meta-Learning to address the problem of insufficient sample sizes.
+To fit our task, we removed the adaptive Bayesian network and used external knowledge as support and training data as a query.